 What is a food allergy?

-In a food allergy, our defences try to combat otherwise harmless proteins called allergens that are found in foods.
+With a food allergy, our immune system tries to combat usually harmless proteins called allergens that are found in foods.
 The mast cells of our immune system release histamine, and this causes inflammation that can bring about discomfort in the whole body.

 What are the symptoms of a food allergy?

 A food allergy can manifest itself through gastrointestinal discomfort, palatal itching and a furry tongue.
 However, reddening, itching and rashes on the skin as well as respiratory complaints and even asthma are also common.
 In rare cases, a fall in blood pressure and an anaphylactic shock might occur.